d0minicO/Owens_et_al_Tiled-C/README.md

 https://www.biorxiv.org/content/10.1101/2021.05.14.444178v1

-Any questions should be directed to dominic.owens@utoronto.ca
+Details are available in the methods section of the paper.
+Any questions that arise should be directed to dominic.owens@utoronto.ca

 ## Analysis part 1